ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 title: What's New in SharePoint and One Drive - Oct 2016
 ---

-Vision and Roadmap of SharePoint and One Drive
+Vision and Roadmap of SharePoint and One Drive.
+This is a video of the announcments at Microsoft Ignite 2016 and learn how Microsoft is reinventing content collaboration.
 {% include youtubePlayer.html id="lNoL9dmarVE" %}

 <br>